frhrdr/deep_restoration/README.md

 - enable loading weights to continue training
 - create reconstructions for deeper vgg layers and alexnet
 - find a way for loading dosovitskiy's caffe model into tensorflow or extract weights somehow
+- create resized dataset for runtime speedups (chose bmp over png for 3x faster acces at cost of 150% space)
 - adapt code to allow stacking models (done - for now)
 - pretty up plotting functions (done - for now)